jbenc/kodi-pirate-audio/README.md

 initialization  | 2.5 sec    | 1.5 sec

-In addition, the **piratedisplay** module handles the buttons including optional software repeat.
+In addition, the **piratedisplay** module handles the buttons including optional software repeat and user timers.

-The module is usable on its own in other projects.
+The module is designed to be usable on its own in other projects.